-Our circumstances and life experiences can be very different; however, at one time or another, we have all gone through something.
+Our circumstances and life experiences can be very different, however, at one time or another, we have all gone through something.
 Life can be challenging.
-I believe that generally speaking, no one likes going through trials, but they happen to everyone.
+Most people do not like going through trials, but they happen to everyone.

-Second Corinthians 4:7-18 offers encouragement for those difficult times that can seem to come all too often.
+Second Corinthians 4:7-18 offers us encouragement for those difficult times that may seem to come all too often.

-But we have this treasure in jars of clay, to show that the surpassing power belongs to God and not to us.
-We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed; always carrying in the body the death of Jesus, so that the life of Jesus may also be manifested in our bodies.
-For we who live are always being given over to death for Jesus’ sake, so that the life of Jesus also may be manifested in our mortal flesh.
-So, death is at work in us, but life in you.
+But we have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.
+We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.
+We always carry around in our body the death of Jesus, so that the life of Jesus may also be revealed in our body.
+For we who are alive are always being given over to death for Jesus’ sake, so that his life may be revealed in our mortal body.
+So then, death is at work in us, but life is at work in you.

 Reflect on these verses when you find yourself in the middle of a situation that pushes you to your limit.
-Knowing that Paul was able to endure the difficult circumstances he faced can give you hope that Jesus will help you get through yours.
+Knowing that Paul was able to endure the difficult circumstances he faced gives us hope to get through ours.

 Pray through it.

 One of the tricks of the enemy is to take away your hope.
 He wants you to believe that your problems are bigger than God.
 He wants you to think that you can expect nothing but defeat.
 The devil is a liar!
 Pray your way out of defeat.
 God wants you to live a victorious life.
 You can have victory over the enemy and your circumstances.
 First Corinthians 15:57 says, “But thanks be to God!
 He gives us the victory through our Lord Jesus Christ.”
 Stand on God’s word in prayer and believe that nothing is too hard for Him.
 Pray without ceasing and watch God work.